Fall in Line

 "Fall in Line" is a song by American singer Christina Aguilera for her eighth studio album Liberation (2018), featuring guest vocals from American singer Demi Lovato.
 It was released as the album's second single on May 16, 2018 by RCA Records, impacting hot adult contemporary radio and contemporary hit radio on June 19 and May 28, respectively.
 Aguilera co-wrote the song with Johnny Simpson, Mark Williams, Audra Mae, Raul Cubina and Jon Bellion, while the production was handled by the latter.

 "Fall in Line" is centered around lyrical themes of female empowerment, being recognized as a feminist anthem.
 The song received widespread acclaim from music critics, who commended Aguilera's and Lovato's vocals, as well as the lyrics and inspiring theme.
-Commercially, "Fall in Line" made minor impact on charts, but reached top-forty positions in Hungary and Guatemala, as well as the digital charts of Greece, Spain and the United States.
+Commercially, "Fall in Line" made minor impact on charts, but reached top-forty positions in Taiwan, Hungary and Guatemala, as well as the digital charts of Greece, Spain and the United States.

 For promotion, an accompanying lyric video was uploaded onto Aguilera's official YouTube channel simultaneously with the song's release, followed by a music video directed by Luke Gilford.
 The singer also performed it on several occasions, including the Carpool Karaoke segment of The Late Late Show with James Corden, 2018 Billboard Music Awards, The Tonight Show Starring Jimmy Fallon, and Today Show.
 The song was nominated for Best Pop Duo/Group Performance at the 61st Annual Grammy Awards.
-This marked Aguilera's twentieth Grammy nomination and Lovato's second Grammy nomination.